-Advanced Diploma of Building Biology
+Advanced Diploma of Building Biology (10194NAT)

-Certificate IV in Feng Shui (22140VIC)
+Certificate IV in Feng Shui (10189NAT)

-This is a one year course that will train you in both Traditional and Modern forms of Feng Shui and has been developed to produce competent Feng Shui practitioners at the highest level.
+The Certificate IV in Feng Shui (10189NAT) is the only nationally (government) accredited Feng Shui course in Australia.
+It is a ten month full time, two year part time course that covers both Traditional and Modern forms of Feng Shui and has been developed to produce competent Feng Shui practitioners at the highest level.
 Students learn how to identify negative energies on a site, how to conduct a sacred space, and through the principles of feng shui, create a home that supports the mind, body and soul.
 Austudy is available to eligible students (apply through Centrelink).
-With our flexible delivery program, students can choose to study on-campus or via correspondence.
-For more detail, phone the Australian College of Environmental Studies on 1300 889 845.
+With our flexible delivery program, students can choose to study on-campus or online.